 For some children the sticker / smiley face is a sufficient reward for success but you may decide that you would also like to introduce another reward alongside the stickers.
 This may be a material reward, or it may be an experience such as a trip to the park or special play time with friends, family or pets!
 Every family, quite rightly, will have their view of what is appropriate and the only criteria you should worry about is if it will motivate your child.

 Finally, we’re always encouraging people to stay positive and reinforce good practice, so we feel it’s important that any accidents are simply ignored.
 Focus on the positive.
-Use your smiley face / stickers to reward good potty training behavior, and don’t even mention when things go wrong.
+Use your smiley face / stickers to reward good potty training behaviour, and don’t even mention when things go wrong.